Skip to main content

 HIPAA is perhaps the most familiar of these laws.
 Its Privacy Rule establishes a national standard for the protection of individuals’ medical records and other identifiable health information.
 It applies to what are called “covered entities,” which include health plans, health care clearinghouses, and health care providers.

-This means the data collected from you, such as the results of a blood test, is sent to the or a third-party administrator, not directly to your manager’s desk.
+This means the data collected from you, such as the results of a blood test, is sent to the health plan or a third-party administrator, not directly to your manager’s desk.
 Your employer should only receive aggregated, de-identified data that shows overall trends, such as “30% of participants have high blood pressure,” rather than a list of names.

 The ADA approaches the issue from the angle of disability and discrimination.
 This law generally prohibits employers from requiring medical examinations or asking employees questions about disabilities.
 However, it carves out an important exception for voluntary employee health programs.
 The word “voluntary” is the epicenter of years of legal and regulatory debate.